Maivory12/weather-dashboard/README.md

 - [Questions](#questions)

 ##Description
-An application that allows you to search for the weather conditions including temperature, and icon of the weather description, a description in words of the weather conditions,  the humidity, and wind speed for current day plus a five day forcast containing the same elements.
+An application that allows you to search for the weather conditions in city of choice upon search including the temperature, an icon of the weather description, a description in words of the weather conditions,  the humidity, and wind speed for current day plus a five day forcast containing the same elements.

 ##License
 N/a